NOFO

 2.1 Annual general meeting

-Two general meetings were held in 2024.
+Two annual meetings were held in 2025.

-As of 31.12.2024, NOFO has 14 members, all of which are full members.
+As of December 31, 2025, NOFO has 14 members, all of whom are full members.

-The following operating companies are members per 31.12.2024:
+The following operating companies are members per 31.12.2025:

 2.2 NOFO's board of directors